What is coronavirus (COVID-19)?

 When will the museum reopen?

-The state has recommended a temporary closure through Friday, December 18.
+To help slow the spread of COVID-19 in our community and preserve our resources so we can serve you when we can all gather again, the Science Museum’s in-person experience will remain closed to the public through February 2021.
 As a science institution dedicated to inspiring learning, informing policy, and improving lives, we will continue to make decisions based on the latest information and recommendations of trusted public health authorities.

 I purchased tickets for an upcoming visit.
 How do I reschedule?